MinaProtocol/mina/rfcs/0024-reducing-time-per-transaction.md

 - The final exp can be eliminated.

 So at the end, the marginal time can probably be brought down to about (4.5ms + 24ms + 3ms + 28ms) = 59.5ms.

+### Other considerations

+It is worth noting that the same SNARKs are often verified at least twice.

+1. When that SNARK enters into our SNARK pool.
+2. When we process a block containing that SNARK during staged-ledger diff application.

+It may be worth caching the verification of the SNARK so that it is shared between application of the staged-ledger diff and when it enters the SNARK pool.
+Basically, there would be a hash table mapping `Transaction_snark.Statement.t * Sok_message.t` to a proof which validates against the given key.

 ## Priorities and recommendations